Debbye Turner

-Debbye Turner Bell (born September 19, 1965 in Honolulu, Hawaii) is an American TV anchor, veterinarian, talk show host, former beauty queen and winner of the 1990 Miss America pageant.
+Debrah Lynn 'Debbye' Turner Bell (born September 19, 1965 in Honolulu, Hawaii) is an American television anchor, veterinarian, talk show host, former beauty queen and winner of the 1990 Miss America pageant.

 Early life and education

 Turner was born in Honolulu, Hawaii and raised in Jonesboro, Arkansas.
 Turner earned a Bachelor of Science in agriculture from Arkansas State University, and attended the University of Missouri.
 She is a member of Alpha Kappa Alpha sorority.
 Turner also spent a couple of years honing her public service skills working for Safeway Stores.

 In 1991, she received her Doctor of Veterinary Medicine degree from the University of Missouri College of Veterinary Medicine.
 She became a spokesperson for Purina and pursued a career in veterinary medicine before going into television.

 Pageantry

 Turner was the first runner-up at the Miss Arkansas Pageant, a state preliminary competition for the Miss America program in 1988.

 In the summer of 1989, she won the Miss Missouri title and went on to win the 1990 Miss America crown.
 Turner is a singer, pianist, and skilled percussionist, evidenced by her marimba rendition of '"Flight of the Bumblebee"' in the talent portion of the 1990 Miss America contest.
 Turner was the third African-American national titleholder and the first—and as of 2019, the only—Miss Missouri to be crowned Miss America.